dinningway/helsinkicourse/part2/README.md

 ## JavaScript Arrays

-I will be using functional programming operators such as `find`, `filer`, and `map` all the time.
+I will be using functional programming operators such as `find`, `filter`, and `map` all the time.

-### Higher Order Functions
+### Higher-Order Functions

 ✏️ Pros:
-Writing code with less code in less time
+Write code with less code in less time
-Composition (taking one function and putting it in another function) Instead of:
+Composition (taking functions and putting it in another function as their arg) Reusability
+Instead of:

 ```